mnowlin/poli205/syllabus.md

 * D-: 60 to 62%
 * F: 59%  and below

-## Students with Disabilities:
-The College will make reasonable accommodations for persons with documented disabilities.
-Students should apply at the [Center for Disability Services](http://disabilityservices.cofc.edu/) located on the first floor of the Lightsey Center, Suite 104.
-Students approved for accommodations are responsible for notifying me as soon as possible and for contacting me at least one week before any accommodation is needed.

 ## Cheating or Plagiarism:
 A grade of zero will be given to anyone cheating on any exam, homework assignment or committing plagiarism in a paper.
 As commonly defined,